 A letter to Tatay

-SASKATOON—My father died in February 2018, more than a month after our last vacation in the Philippines where we get to spend Christmas and New Year with our family and friends.
+SASKATOON—My father died in February 2018, more than a month after our last vacation in the Philippines, where we got to spend Christmas and New Year with our family and friends.
 I have no idea that would be the last time we would see Tatay alive, the last time he would see my family and spend time with two (Macky and Nathan) of his more than 10 grandchildren, and the last time I would speak to him in person and my last time to mano before heading to the airport the early morning of Jan.
 9, 2018.

 But he said that he doesn't want to get his dialysis treatment anymore.
 He just wants to go back to Nueva Ecija, his home province, and wait for his final breath in the City of Cabanatuan with his family and relatives.

 November is his birth month.
 He was born on the 28th and would have been 76 this year.
 I never had the chance to apologize to my father.
-Never get the last chance to say things like thank you for the sacrifices that you’ve done for your family and I love you.
+Never miss the last chance to say things like, "Thank you for the sacrifices you’ve made for your family," and "I love you."
 I would do anything if there’s a possibility to talk to him again or send him this short note, which would have these words:

 Dear Tatay,